sixcolors/hotdog/README.md

     - Press "d" to view the next image.
     - Press "a" to view the previous image.
     - Press any other key to exit.
+- The image will be classified as "Hotdog" or "Not Hotdog."
+    - The label will be displayed below the image with the confidence score.
+    - The label will have a green background if the image is classified as "Hotdog" and a red background if it's classified as "Not Hotdog."
+    - A checkmark will be displayed above the label if the prediction is correct and an "X" will be displayed if it's incorrect.

 ### Contributions:
 Contributions to the project are welcome!
 You can contribute by adding new features, improving model accuracy, enhancing user interaction, or optimizing the codebase.
 Feel free to open issues, fork the repository, and submit pull requests to collaborate with the community.